Rhode Island · Statewide Landlord-Tenant Law

 What are the main landlord-tenant laws in Rhode Island?

 Most Rhode Island landlord-tenant law lives in the Residential Landlord and Tenant Act at Rhode Island General Laws chapter 34-18.
-That chapter sets the security-deposit rules (section 34-18-19), landlord entry (section 34-18-26), the duty of habitability (section 34-18-22), repair-and-deduct and rent escrow (section 34-18-30 and 34-18-31), late fees (section 34-18-35), lease termination (section 34-18-37), the duty to mitigate on abandonment (section 34-18-40), and eviction procedure.
+That chapter sets the security-deposit rules (section 34-18-19), landlord entry (section 34-18-26), the duty of habitability (section 34-18-22), repair-and-deduct (section 34-18-30), the essential-services remedies (section 34-18-31), nonpayment eviction (section 34-18-35), lease termination (section 34-18-37), the duty to mitigate on abandonment (section 34-18-40), and eviction procedure.
 Pets and assistance animals and tenant screening run on the federal Fair Housing Act and Fair Credit Reporting Act on top of state rules.

 How much can a Rhode Island landlord charge for a security deposit?